Skip to main content

 11/4/2022

-The darkest night of the year in the Hindu month of Kartik took place last week, signaling the Diwali celebration.
-The event is a five-day long festival of lights, joy, prosperity and happiness that peaked this year on Monday, October 24.
+The darkest night of the year in the Hindu month of Kartik takes place this week, signaling the Diwali celebration.
+The event is a five-day long festival of lights, joy, prosperity and happiness that ends on November 1.
 Many traditions happen during festival celebrations in India, including the giving of food as gifts.
 ABC has actively marketed on and around the Indian celebration to continue to drive demand in the region.

 Consumption rooted deep in tradition